Steve Nolan M.S.M. CD

 Registered Massage Therapist/Certified Smile Distributor

 Heather’s experience as a competitive gymnast in her youth sparked her initial interest in how the body moves.
 After spending eleven years in the Canadian Forces as a member of the Military Police Branch, she finally decided to pursue a career path that allowed her to continue helping people while incorporating her enthusiasm for human kinetics through Massage Therapy.
 In 2017, Heather graduated with honors from the Massage Therapy Program at Algonquin College.
 She was the also the recipient of the Algonquin College Massage Therapy Award of Excellence which is awarded to a graduating student who has demonstrated professionalism, communication, and clinical reasoning by incorporating an evidence-based, informed approach to treatment and client care.
-Heather is thrilled to begin working with DVA as a Registered Massage Therapist (RMT) and she looks forward to incorporating her Certified Lymphedema Therapist (CLT) into her practice.
+Heather is thrilled to begin working with DVA as a Registered Massage Therapist (RMT) and a member of the College of Massage Therapists of Ontario. and she looks forward to incorporating her Certified Lymphedema Therapist (CLT) into her practice.

 Ingrid Hutton, NP